MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 4)	For **Import/Create Campaign**, select **Option 3: Skip this step**
 5)	For **Go Live**, click **Skip**

 The above steps create a Bing Ads legacy account.
-To use Hotel Ads API, you need an SI Microsoft account (MSA).
-To get an MSA that you can use in SI, you need to invite a user to work on your account.
+To use Hotel Ads API, you need a sandbox Microsoft account (MSA).
+To get an MSA that you can use in sandbox, you need to invite a user to work on your account.
 The following steps show how to invite a user to work on your account.

 1)	In Bing Ads, click your user name (upper right corner)
 2)	Click **Accounts & Billing**